Sultan Ahmed Bin Sulayem

 On Dubai’s founding vision, building free zones from nothing, and why listening is an amazing art.

-Sultan Ahmed Bin Sulayem is Group Chairman and Chief Executive Officer of DP World and Chairman of Ports, Customs and Free Zone Corporation (PCFC).
-Two entities at the heart of the Government of Dubai that are pushing and driving improvements and change.
+Sultan Ahmed Bin Sulayem is Group Chairman and Chief Executive Officer of DP World and Chairman of Ports, Customs and Free Zone Corporation.
 Global Innovation Magazine Founder James O’Flynn travelled to Dubai to interview His Excellency.

 The first time I ever heard the word ‘innovation’ was in 1987 from His Highness Sheikh Mohammed bin Rashid during a Ramadan gathering.
-He uttered: ‘I need people with vision and innovation to be part of my team.
+He said: ‘I need people with vision and innovation to be part of my team.
 These are going to be the leaders of tomorrow.’
-I never understood what he really meant but read between the lines as if he was criticizing me personally.

-I was so worried that I couldn’t wait but immediately ask His Highness what he intended by that remark.
-He answered smilingly: ‘I meant that all of you must change your pattern of thinking towards positivity, you must break away from defeatist thinking, and you should accept that there is no such thing as a deadlock.
+His Highness answered smilingly: ‘I meant that all of you must change your pattern of thinking towards positivity, you must break away from defeatist thinking, and you should accept that there is no such thing as a deadlock.
 My team has no room for whoever can’t behave like this.’

 I was involved with the free zone, the Jebel Ali free zone, which I started in 1985, and DP World in the 1990s.
 A lot of things that have happened in Dubai evolved from necessity, and necessity is the mother of invention.

 Through customs, ports, airports and free zones, we process about 18–19 million documents a year.
-That is about 1.5 million documents a month.
-Before we launched the electronic Government, we would never have been able to deal with so many.
 His Highness Sheikh Mohammed wanted to establish an electronic Government.
 He managed by example.

 The way I lead is that I want people to challenge ideas and talk to me without hesitation.
-I like to hear other opinions, so when people bring new ideas I am extremely accommodating.
-I welcome every single idea.
+I like to hear other opinions.
 What happens then is that ideas can be refined and adapted to find another way.

-When I have an idea I try to sell it, I try to convince people.
-You know, as a boss, you can always just tell people to do things, but if it fails they will just say, ‘I wasn’t convinced.’
-That’s why I always try and work with my people to convince them — because when a person is as passionate as you are, they will achieve the goal.
+When I have an idea I try to convince people.
+As a boss, you can always just tell people to do things, but if it fails they will just say, ‘I wasn’t convinced.’
+When a person is as passionate as you are, they will achieve the goal.

 Much of our success comes from our employees, and our customers.
-In the 1980s, I used to have a breakfast meeting every week where I would invite free zone companies, employees and customers.
-We would brainstorm and come up with ideas.
 When you listen, you learn so much.
 Sometimes people want to talk, they want to hear themselves talking, and they miss so much.
 Listening is an amazing art.

 "You must break away from defeatist thinking, and you should accept that there is no such thing as a deadlock."